Sharon L. Cromer: United States ambassador to the Gambia

 On June 15, 2021, President Joe Biden nominated Cromer to be the next United States Ambassador to The Gambia.
 On September 29, 2021, a hearing on her nomination was held before the Senate Foreign Relations Committee.
 On October 19, 2021, her nomination was reported favorably out of committee.
 On December 18, 2021, the United States Senate confirmed her nomination by voice vote.

-Cromer was sworn into office on January 22, 2022, and she presented her credentials to President of the Gambia Adama Barrow on March 18, 2022.
+Cromer was sworn into office on January 22, 2022, and she presented her credentials to the President Adama Barrow on March 18, 2022.

+Starting in February 2025, Cromer reportedly pressured the Gambian government to issue a license for Elon Musk’s internet company Starlink, as part of broader diplomatic efforts to ease his business while he held a role in the U.S. government.